tkightly/london-by-night/1-overview/act-1.md

     * ideally don't interact with the Black Jacks.
 If it can't be avoided, at least don't start a war...
     * above all... adhere to the Masquerade
     * report your findings directly to me.
 The primogen is anxious to find out if this is something to be concerned with or if they can get back to figuring out how to reclaim the stolen territory.

+# Scene 3

+* Presumably players will go to investigate the [Hurdwick Underground Station](../2-locations/hurdwick-underground-station.md)

+## Outside